rxhul18/plura/.github/PULL_REQUEST_TEMPLATE/feature_template.md

 ## Description

-[Provide a brief description of the feature you are addingProvide a concise description of the changes made in this PR.]
+[Provide a brief description of the feature you are adding and the changes made in this PR.]

 ## Implementation Details